Patient Engagement: The Foundation of Modern Care Delivery

 But the question arises: how do you ensure effective patient engagement?

-Let's explore the significance of patient engagement in value-based care and uncover strategies to ensure its effectiveness.
+In this article, we'll explore the role of patient engagement in value-based care and uncover strategies to ensure its effectiveness.

 The Significance of Patient Engagement in Elevating Value-Based Care

-Studies show that less engaged patients are three times more likely to experience unmet medical needs.
-This underscores the importance of a solid patient-physician partnership in achieving superior health outcomes and emphasizes its significance in value-based care.
+Studies show that patients who are less engaged are three times more likely to experience unmet medical needs, underscoring the importance of a solid patient-physician partnership in achieving superior health outcomes in value-based care.

 Patient engagement is pivotal in the success of value-based care as it empowers patients in the following ways: